-Redacting a PDF seems like it would be the easiest thing in the world.
+Redacting a PDF seems like it would be the easiest PDF editing task in the world.
 Just draw one of those black boxes over the text you need to have disappeared, and voila!
 Redacted!
 Except that your recipient can actually just place their cursor over that part of the document, copy, and paste it into a new document.

 This is exactly what happened a few years ago in a patent infringement lawsuit involving Apple and Samsung.
 The judge’s decision contained redactions, but a simple copy and paste revealed everything beneath.
 If you want to make sure you’ve actually redacted something before sharing it, there are several methods—all of which are more secure than the black box.

 Redacting Using Adobe Acrobat Pro DC

 You probably already have Adobe’s Acrobat Reader, because everyone does, but you can’t perform redactions with it.
 You gotta have the Pro version to redact.
 Redacting in Adobe Acrobat Pro is very simple.
 The main problem with this method is you need Adobe Acrobat Pro.
 It is not cheap.